xxyzz/ostep-hw/33/README.md

     ```

 4. Now, instead of using standard I/O system calls, use the asynchronous I/O interfaces as described in the chapter.
 How hard was it to incorporate asynchronous interfaces into your program?

+    `aioSigHandler()` works well on Linux, but `si->si_code` is 0 on macOS and `ioReq->aiocbp->aio_buf` will cause segmentation fault.

+5. For fun, add some signal handling to your code.
+One common use of signals is to poke a server to reload some kind of configuration file, or take some other kind of administrative action.
+Perhaps one natural way to play around with this is to add a user-level file cache to your server, which stores recently accessed files.
+Implement a signal handler that clears the cache when the signal is sent to the server process.

+6. Finally, we have the hard part: how can you tell if the effort to build an asynchronous, event-based approach are worth it?
+Can you create an experiment to show the benefits?
+How much implementation complexity did your approach add?

+    ```
+    $ chmod +x ./benchmark.sh
+    $ ./benchmark.sh
+    ```
+    Async I/O 5 requests, time (seconds): 0.002514

+    Sync I/O 5 requests, time (seconds): 0.100726